apache/pekko/docs/src/main/paradox/remoting.md

 When a communication failure happens and the connection is lost between the two systems the link becomes `Gated`.

 In this state the system will not attempt to connect to the remote host and all outbound messages will be dropped.
-The time while the link is in the `Gated` state is controlled by the setting `akka.remote.retry-gate-closed-for`: after this time elapses the link state transitions to `Idle` again. `Gate` is one-sided in the sense that whenever a successful *inbound* connection is accepted from a remote system during `Gate` it automatically transitions to `Active` and communication resumes immediately.
+The time while the link is in the `Gated` state is controlled by the setting `pekko.remote.retry-gate-closed-for`: after this time elapses the link state transitions to `Idle` again. `Gate` is one-sided in the sense that whenever a successful *inbound* connection is accepted from a remote system during `Gate` it automatically transitions to `Active` and communication resumes immediately.